 Each person has their own unique way of saying goodbye to a friend or family member, the scattering ceremony is a very personal process.
-Nevertheless our experienced staff at Urns For Ashes have added below as much information as we can to address what options you have when it comes to the scattering ceremony.
+Nevertheless our experienced staff have added below as much information as we can to address what options you have when it comes to the scattering ceremony.
 We have included a few ideas for locations and suggestions for the ceremony.
 Please read our cremation process resource if you would like further information on the actual process.

 Facts and figures